Llenar70/allye-doc/Bar Plot.md

 *   **X-axis Variable**:
     *   The variable that defines the categories of the bar chart.
     *   Must be a Discrete Variable, String Variable, or Time Variable.
-*   **Y-axis Variable** (optional):
+*   **Y-axis Variable**:
-    *   The variable that is aggregated to determine the height of the bars (if the aggregation method is not "None"), or the variable plotted directly without aggregation (if the aggregation method is "None").
+    *   One or more variables used to determine the height of the bars.
+If multiple variables are specified, a grouped bar chart is created.
     *   With aggregation: Continuous Variable or Time Variable is recommended.
     *   Without aggregation: Continuous Variable or Time Variable is recommended.
-    *   If there is no Y-axis variable, and the aggregation method is "count", the frequency of occurrence of X-axis categories will be plotted.
 *   **Color Variable** (optional):
     *   The variable used to group the colors of the bars.
     *   Must be a Discrete Variable.
+    *   **Note**: When multiple Y-axis variables are specified, this setting is ignored, and the Y-axis variables themselves serve as the basis for color coding.
 *   **Annotation Variable** (optional):
     *   The variable that defines the labels displayed above each bar.
     *   Can be a Discrete Variable, String Variable, or Time Variable.